adnanbarwaniwala/IndoreCropWaterWise/README.md

 ## Features

 ### 🚀 Predict ET for Your Crops
-IndoreCropWaterWise offers a user-friendly interface where you can input current weather conditions and select crop type and growth stage to receive precise ET predictions.
+IndoreCropWaterWise offers a user-friendly interface where you can input current weather conditions incluidng forecasted precipitation and select crop type, its growth stage irrigation type used to receive precise IR predictions.
 The available crop types include:
 - Chickpeas / Gram
 - Corn / Maize
 - Dry Onions